dougbutner/web-4/README.md

 ## **3. Verified Recipients**

 Biometric Identification resonance
 Open Source -
 Time-psudeographic
 Degradation of information - becomes increasingly difficult to know something after it happens

+The biggest issue with biometrics is the lack of trust.
+The lack of trust is almost always associated from teh person's lack of consent, not the use of the technology itself.
+By using identifying information